 Considered to utilize a strict level of validation, an EV SSL verifies the domain name, basic organization details, and further validates organization information such as location and legal status.
 This validation process takes the most time and human interaction yet adds the most verification between user and organization.

-Along with these types of SSL certificates that affect validation, the number of domain and subdomain names remain important.
+Along with these types of SSL certificates affecting validation, the number of domain and subdomain names remain important.
 These factors can file SSL Certificates into three more categories:

-- Single Name SSL Certificates, which protects up to one domain name.
+- Single Name SSL Certificates protect up to one domain name.

-- Wildcard SSL Certificates, which protect an unlimited number of subdomain names.
+- Wildcard SSL Certificates protect an unlimited number of subdomain names.

-- Multi-Domain/Unified SSL Certificates, which can protect hundreds of domain names.
+- Multi-Domain/Unified SSL Certificates can protect hundreds of domain names.

-An important thing to note is that no matter what type of certificate is chosen, they all offer the same amount of encryption.
+No matter what type of certificate is chosen, they all offer the same amount of encryption.
 This encryption is what is really vital to users, especially those who share sensitive information.
-It’s also what drives Google to increasingly make both search engine and browser rely on the usage of SSL Certificates.
-Because of these things, it is imperative to get one in place on your website.
-If you want to learn more about SSL certificates and adding the coveted padlock to your website, get in touch with us at DVS.com/contact.
+Google is committed to making the web a safer place for all users.
+It is imperative to have an SSL Certificate in place on your website.
+If you want to learn more about them and adding the coveted padlock to your website, get in touch with us today.